U.S. flag

 Image of people placing items on Study Area Map

-The Community Development Department (CDD) is leading a community process to update zoning for Central Square to allow for and encourage the continued growth, redevelopment, and evolution of the district.
-Guided by community goals identified in prior planning efforts, zoning recommendations will focus on increasing housing, creating public spaces to build community, and supporting our diverse retail, cultural, and non-profit community.
+The Community Development Department (CDD) is leading a community process to update zoning for Central Square.
+Zoning is the set of rules that control the allowed shape, density, and use of the property.
+Guided by community goals identified in prior planning efforts, the recommendations will focus on

 Sign Up for Project Updates